 - Calling in sick when really, the employee wanted to spend the day at the beach.

 - Setting very high targets for a less-able employee, knowing they will fail and you will be in a position to dismiss them.

 - Fudging the numbers on a presentation in order to make the business look more profitable to investors.

 - An HR leader knowing that different criteria are used to determine promotions in different offices, but not taking action.

-Leaders are in a position of power, and if they start to make unethical decisions it can quickly lead to a toxic workplace culture.
 A company’s ethics are defined and modeled by leadership, built and amplified through culture.

 The more ethics are practiced, the stronger they will grow, which is why it’s a good idea to make them visible and explicit throughout your business.
 Having them clearly displayed and amplified will help to keep them front-of-mind with all your employees at every level.

 You could be doing this at new hire orientation, team meetings, town halls, and every day with your customers.
 Leadership example is also a powerful way to communicate ethics – employees will learn the appropriate behaviors by seeing leadership modeling them.